 Review Essays for the Biological sciences

-This guide explains what a review paper is and identifies several approaches to writing a review paper.
-Although much of the information is geared directly to the biological sciences, it is generally applicable to review papers in all fields.
+This guide explains what a review essay is and identifies several approaches to writing a review essay.
+Although much of the information is geared directly to the biological sciences, it is generally applicable to review essays in all fields.

 A State of the art review

 A state of the art review considers mainly the most current research in a given area.
 The review may offer new perspectives on an issue or point out an area in need of further research.

 A historical review is a survey of the development of a particular field of study.
 It may examine the early stages of the field, key findings to present, key theoretical models and their evolution, etc.

 A Comparison of perspectives review